Complex oscillations in the delayed Fitzhugh-Nagumo equation: Oscillatory dynamics of the delayed FitzHugh-Nagumo equation

 and the characteristic equation is obtained when looking for solutions of the form $(\tilde{x},\tilde{y})e^{\xi t}$.
 Substituting this into the linearized equation and denoting by we readily obtain:

 which has non-trivial solutions when $\det(\xi I_2 - \M)=0$ with

 i.e.:

-This equation corresponds exactly to equation~\eqref{eq:CharactRootsFast} when $\eps\to 0$.
-Similarly to our algebra in the fast case, we are, again, in a position to solve this equation.
+This equation corresponds exactly to equation~\eqref{eq:CharactRootsFast} when $\eps\to 0$. {Similarly as in the fast case this equation can be solved by elementary algebra}.
 In contrast with the fast system, $\xi=0$ is never a solution when $\eps>0$.
 This allows to write down the equations:

 Denoting $\xi=\alpha+\mathbf{i}\beta$ and taking the real part of both sides of the equality, we obtain the equation:

 If $\alpha>0$, we therefore necessarily have

 and there is no possible pairs of real values $\alpha>0,\beta \in \R$ satisfying this inequality for $a^2 > 1+2J$.
 Similarly, if $\alpha<0$, taking the modulus on both parts of the equality, we can write down the inequality: